kavia-common/expense-splitter-for-small-shops-40774-40785/expense_database/README.md

 Notes
 - Avoid adding any step in Dockerfile or compose that starts server.js automatically.
 - The API service (3001) and frontend (3000) do not rely on any port from this container.
+- If you previously had healthchecks or readiness probes against port 3020, remove them and use the file-based healthcheck shown above.